-Global Water empowers customers with their water data to make smarter water decisions through utilization of AMI technology.
-Using the online WaterSmart portal, customers can stay informed about their household's water usage.
-AMI capabilities help save water by:
+Global Water empowers customers with their water data to make smarter water decisions.
+Using WaterSmart, customers can know their water use to stay informed about their households water usage.
+WaterSmart features help save water by:

-- Detecting leaks early and notifying homeowner. - Notifying for high water usage. - View hourly, daily, and monthly reads. - Tracking water consumption patterns to check for abnormalities. - Understanding how and when they use the most water.
+- Tips and Tricks for water conservation living in the desert. - Tracking monthly water consumption to check for abnormalities. - Visual understanding of how and when they use the most water, customized to specific property size.